The Breakeven Trap

 Plan Before You Enter

-The worst time to make trade management decisions is while you're in a trade watching the P&L tick up and down.
-That's when every instinct pushes you to take profit too early or hold too long.
+The worst time to make trade management decisions is while you're watching the P&L tick.
+Pre-commit to three decisions before every trade:

 When to move to breakeven.
-"After price establishes a new higher low above my entry" or "After reaching 1.5R."
+"After price establishes a new higher low above my entry."
 Pick a rule.
 Don't improvise.

 How to trail.
-Pick a primary method (structure or ATR) and stick with it for the trade's duration.
-Switching methods mid-trade is just rationalizing whatever you feel like doing in the moment.
+Pick a primary method and stick with it.
+Switching mid-trade is rationalizing.

-Whether and where to take partials.
-"50% at 1R, trail the rest" or "Hold full size, trail with structure."
+Whether to take partials.
+"50% at 1R, trail the rest."
 Decide before entry.
-Write it on your order ticket or in your trade journal.